Dashboards

 -

-- This is a predefined dashboard providing data useful for mangers.
-By default, it is accessible only to the identities with the manager role.
+- This is a predefined widget providing data useful for Managers.
+By default, it is accessible only to the identities with the Manager role.

 - The Recertification widget is predefined to show 3 KPIs: